Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • An iOS or Android running the Pocket Radar Sports App

-• A Subscription to SkillShark’s All Star or Legend Plan
+• A Subscription to SkillShark’s All-Star or Legend Plan

 • A Pocket Radar Smart Coach Device